sasho2k/discord-word-of-the-day/README.md

 # Word Of The Day ReadME!
-*Welcome to my Word Of The Day Bot ReadME, written in Python for Discord.
+*Welcome to the ReadME of Word Of The Day Bot, written in Python for Discord.
 [DISCORD.PY](https://github.com/Rapptz/discord.py)*

 *Directly below is a quickstart to setting up and running the bot.
 [QUICKSTART](#quickstart)*